athomasoriginal/demo-clojurescript-jest/README.md

   In order to make it work, we have to overwrite some of the variables in google closure.
 Specifically, we are going to overwrite `CLOSURE_IMPORT_SCRIPT` and `CLOSURE_BASE_PATH`.
 This will make it so when we `require` something, its not going to try to write a script to the DOM, its going to use Nodes require and put all the JS we need into our context.

   > Note that you do not have to set the `CLOSURE_BASE_PATH` var.
 You could just prefix a relative path in front of `src` in the require.
 However, this is cleaner as `CLOSURE_BASE_PATH` is used in `base.js` to build the `src` we use in `CLOSURE_IMPORT_SCRIPT`.
 With this said, keep in mind that if you are setting this on a different project and your paths are not the same as mine, the rule of thumb is that `CLOSURE_BASE_PATH` has to eventually lead to where `base.js` lives.

+- Runtime speed

+  The first time I ran jest + cljs, I noticed that the time to run was much longer than I remembered when just using Jest and vanilla JS.
+So I put together another demo to just see vanilla jest run speed.
+The difference in first run speeds: `1.69s.` (vanilla) v. `13.25s` (cljs jest).
+The second run speeds however are dramatically improved at `1.50s` (vanilla) v.`2.09s` (cljs jest).

+  My theory is that the reason for this happening is because of the fact that we are loading `cljs.core` and `google.closure.library`.
+To test this, I increase the compiler level to `:simple` in the `test.cljs.edn` file.
+This will create a file in `target/public/cljs-out` called `test-main.js` and `removes whitespace and shortens local variable names` (2100 line file).
+The result will be all of your JS in one file vs. spread across multiple files.
+We also have to update the `yarn test` script to execute the `test-main.js` file instead of our other file and also add in `"**/*+(-main).js"` so Jest knows how to find the `test-main.js` file.

+  Once the above is done, we can run `yarn test` and we find that our tests run at `6.50s` (cljs jest + `:simple`) v. `13.25s` (cljs jest + `:none`) for cold start and the second start is now down to `1.75s`.
+Right on.
+Could we save more time?

+  The answer is yes.
+We can run the compiler with `:advanced` (21 loc) and we can get jest to run initially at `1.75s` and then each subsequent run will be around `1.50s`.
+The issue with this one is that it seems that the google closure compiler is renaming `.toBe` to `h`, so I had to manually change this, but in truth, I doubt anyone is going to need to run this in advanced mode and just knowing this can work and the time savings are available to us is fine for now.

+  I am not saying that CLJS compiled JS is faster here, I am just noting that there are a lot of libraries and extra code that come with it, but there are ways to improve the performance.
+For local development, running things with `:none` is fine.
+However, if you are running for a CI/CD flow, we might run with `:simple` to get some speed improvements?
+No idea.
+Just food for thought.

 ## Breakdown